 Credit Unions are financial co-operatives owned and controlled by their members.
 They offer savings and good value loans at competitive rates for members, with free insurance and flexible repayment terms.
 They are run on ethical principles, which means more money staying locally working for the people of Mid Sussex.
 To join the Credit Union, take a look at the website below.

-They also operate a drop-in at Burgess Hill town centre every Wednesday morning from 10 am to 1 pm at St John's Church Hall, Lower Church Road, Burgess Hill RH15 9AA.
+They also operate a drop-in at Burgess Hill town centre every Tuesday from 11 am to 2 pm at The Spire Cafe, St John's Church, Church Walk, Burgess Hill RH15 9AA.